 Cantor Arts Center - Photo by Cantor Arts Center

 My grandmother is an artist and would take me to Cantor often when growing up.
 After the panel I attended early this morning, I was in the mood for a little nostalgia.
 Cantor Arts Center contains a wide range of exhibitions, making it a place that can please any visitors’ taste.
 They also have temporary exhibitions that change every six months.
 When I visited, the exhibition was by Jordan Casteel, a Harlem-based artist that featured large portrait paintings of various members of society.
 It was a beautiful, colorful showcase, definitely one worth viewing.
-It will be there until February 2020, so there’s plenty of time to head over and check it out!

-Since I was already on the Stanford campus, I took a walk to enjoy the fall weather, the Hoover Tower, and the other campus buildings.
+Since I was already on the Stanford campus, I took a walk to enjoy the nice weather, the Hoover Tower, and the other campus buildings.
 Busy Stanford students were biking and walking to class around me.
 After my walk, I was in the mood to shop!
 Stanford Shopping Center, my personal favorite place to go shopping, is an outdoor mall with a wide range of stores and restaurants.
 Grabbing a coffee, I shopped around and did some damage to my wallet.

 Stanford Shopping Center - Photo by San Mateo County/Silicon Valley CVB